csci344/spring2025/pages/_topics/topic05.md

 ---
 layout: topic
-title: "JavaScript: Foundational Concepts"
+title: "JavaScript: Foundational Concepts & Programming Review"
 description: >
     JavaScript is a versatile, high-level programming language that runs in web browsers, enabling interactivity and dynamic content.
-It allows developers to manipulate the Document Object Model (DOM) and implement features like animations, forms, and real-time updates.
-This unit introduces core JavaScript concepts like variables, data types, functions, loops, and event handling.
-By the end of this section, you will know enough to start building simple, interactive web applications.
+In this unit, we will review basic programming concepts using JavaScript.
 type: topic
 num: 5
 draft: 0
-start_date: 2025-02-12
+start_date: 2025-02-10
-lectures: [9, 10, 11]
+lectures: [9]
-tutorials: [4, 5]
+tutorials: [4]
 questions:
     - What is the difference between an interpreted and a compiled language?
     - What does it mean that JavaScript is not a "strongly typed language"?